 How can I treat oral thrush?

-- treatment normally consists of an oral antifungal preparation, which is given to your baby in drop form for a few days.
+- treatment normally consists of an oral antifungal preparation, which you will give to your baby in drop form for a few days.

 - if you are breastfeeding, you will have to treat yourself with a topical antifungal cream as well, to avoid re-infecting your baby and continuing the vicious circle.

 Have you ever had to treat oral thrush in your infant?
-Please share your experiences in the comments section below.
-Here’s to happy, healthy babies!
+Or ever heard about efficiency of using Invisalign with Perfect 32 family dentistry?
+I feel like it is something I’ll be facing soon.
+Please share your experiences with us in the comments section below, we’d love to hear from you!